This Dividend Growth Portfolio (DGP) exists to demonstrate the results that can be achieved by following sound dividend growth investing principles.

 Note on the dividends in 2008: Because I created the Portfolio during the first half of 2008, the dividends for 2008 are less than they would have been for the entire year.
-That accounts for the low 2.1% yield on cost for 2008, as well as the high 57% jump in dividends from 2008 to 2009.
+That accounts for the low 2.1% yield on cost at the end of 2008, as well as the high 57% jump in dividends from 2008 to 2009.
 Later years are more representative of what one may expect in annual dividend increases.
-Growth rates will usually be in the 7% to 10% range.
+Growth rates will usually be in the 10% to 15% range each year.

 (3) Portfolio reviews:

-Under the rules governing this portfolio, when the accumulated cash from dividends reaches $1000, the funds are re-invested.
+Under the rules governing this portfolio, when the accumulated cash from dividends reaches $1000, the cash is re-invested.
 The goal is always to purchase a stock that will improve the Dividend Growth Portfolio in some way.
 The purchase may be of more shares in a company already owned, or it may be used to initiate a position in a brand-new stock.

-As mentioned above, I made my first dividend reinvestment of 2013 in March, purchasing shares of Lorillard.
-This is a new position, thus further diversifying the Portfolio, which I am doing as part of a deliberate program to make it less concentrated.
+I made my first dividend reinvestment of 2013 in March, purchasing shares of Lorillard.
+This was a new position, thus diversifying the portfolio a little.
+I am in the midst of a program to diversify the portfolio and thus spread out my risks.